DavilaGustavo/emotionDetector/README.md

 ## How to Use

 1. **Clone the repository**:
-    - git clone <repository URL>
+    - git clone <rep URL>

 2. **Install the required dependencies**:
     - pip install tensorflow numpy matplotlib scikit-learn opencv-python

 3. **Ensure the model files are in the testTrainModel/ directory**:
     - model_expression.json
     - model_expression.keras

 4. **Run the main script**:
     - python videoDetection.py
         - The script will load the model, predict emotions for each frame in the video, and produce the final output file.

 5. **Changes**:
     - Feel free to modify the code to adjust model parameters or experiment with different datasets.

 ## Contributions